Impact of first-order phase transitions on dark matter production in the scotogenic model: Conclusion

 The nature of the dark matter in the universe is still unknown.
 The production mechanisms for dark matter may be a hint for understanding the universe.
 The freeze-out and freeze-in mechanisms are known as the standard ways to produce dark matter.
 In this work, we investigated the impact of the PTs in the early universe on the production of dark matter in the scotogenic model, which is extended by an inert doublet scalar and three right-handed neutrinos (singlet fermions).
 This model is economical for accommodating the small neutrino masses at the one-loop level and involving dark matter candidates simultaneously.
 It is known that the singlet fermionic dark matter candidate in the model tends to be excluded by the relevant constraints if the thermal production via the freeze-out mechanism is assumed.

 At first, we formulated the finite temperature effective potential at the one-loop level with thermal masses.
-Then, we investigated the PTs in this model and found four different benchmark parameter sets inducing the one-step and two-step first-order PTs.
-The first-order PTs generate the gravitational waves, which the future space-based interferometers can examine.
+Then, we investigated the PTs and performed the parameter search in this model.
+We chose four different benchmark parameter sets inducing the one-step and two-step first-order PTs.
+The first-order PTs generate gravitational waves, which the future space-based interferometers can examine.

 Subsequently, we incorporated the one-step and two-step PTs in the calculations of the dark matter number density in four benchmark parameter sets.
 In the case of one-step PTs, we found that the dark matter number density is instantaneously determined at the nucleation temperature $T_{n}$.
 If the nucleation temperature is low as $T_n \approx 23\sim25~\mathrm{GeV}$, the observed relic abundance can appropriately be reproduced with a moderate size of the neutrino Yukawa coupling from $\mathcal{O}(10^{-7})$ to $\mathcal{O}(10^{-1})$.
-Moreover, because of such low nucleation temperatures, the PT becomes first-order with significant strength and generates the GWs which the future experiments can explore.
+Moreover, because of such low nucleation temperatures, the PT becomes very strong first-order and generates the GWs that future experiments can explore.
 Therefore we emphasize that the observable GWs and the dark matter production are closely corrected in the one-step PTs.

 In the case of two-step PTs, the inert scalar doublet has a temporary VEV only in the interval $T_{n2}<T<T_{n1}$.
 This VEV changes the gauge boson masses and induces the mixing between the left-handed and right-handed neutrinos.
 Thus the new decay channels relevant to the dark matter production appeared through the neutrino mixing.
-These new channels modified the freeze-in mechanism of dark matter production if the dark matter is sufficiently lighter than the VEV of the inert scalar.
+These new channels modified the freeze-in mechanism of dark matter production if the dark matter is much lighter than the VEV of the inert scalar.
+Similar to the one-step case, future GW interferometers may clarify such two-step scenarios.